 It’s in the title, so there’s no burying the lede.
 If you’re the kind that skips to the end, here it is: I, too, am/was an Azlo customer, and I thought they were good.
 When I discovered Novo and joined up, I quickly realized they were even better.
-So much so, they were worth putting on the top of my list of banks suited for e-commerce businesses.
+So much so, they were worth putting on the top of my list of banks and fintechs suited for e-commerce businesses.

-If all you were looking for was someone tell you where to go, go to Novo.
+If all you were looking for was someone to tell you where to go, go to Novo.
 Trust me.
 You’ll be glad you did.
 The $20,000 in free Stipe transactions and the heavy Quickbooks discount were enough to sell me.
 Click here to see why Novo rocks, or read on if you’re interested in my day-to-day experiences and why I’ll be sticking around.

 In general, I tend to think of banks as commodities.
 Overall, I care more about what value they provide over things like having a “relationship” (whatever that means) or hand-wavy feel-goods that really only equate to marketing fluff.
 These are the times.

 Novo gets that, and instead of platitudes, they offer real functionality.
 A system that’s tailored to people like you and me.
 We have a business to run and don’t have a ton of time to deal with complicated systems and convoluted apps and interfaces.